 Rastafari discourage the use of -ism and -ians suffixes

-Speaking about the Rastafari’s representation of evil, Babylon, it is worth mentioning why we use “Rastafari” instead of “Rastafarianism” because the latter is simply oppressive, Babylonic, and way negative.
-So says the Merriam Webster dictionary:
+Speaking about the Rastafari’s representation of evil, the Babylon.
+We use the term “Rastafari” instead of “Rastafarianism” because the latter is… wait for that: oppressive, Babylonic, and very negative.

 1) “ism”, as a noun – an oppressive and discriminatory attitude or belief.

 2) “-ism”, as a suffix – indicates prejudice, discrimination, or an abnormal state resulting from an excess of a thing.